ahobsonsayers/docker-filebot/README.md

 # Docker container for FileBot

 This is a Docker container for FileBot.
+Much of the work came from jlesage's excellent filebot image but this image ustilises Guacamole due to its advantages.

 The GUI of the application is accessed through a modern web browser (no installation or configuration needed on client side) or via any VNC client.